8ajpai/8ajp/content/home/intro.md

 #  css_class: fullscreen
 ---

- Hey!
-I'm **Utkarsh**.
-I am passionate about Robots, Controls and Machine Learning.
+My research interests are Robotics, Controls and Machine Learning.
+I'm passionate about using my research to drive growth and bring positive change in society.